• Recipes

 Ingredients

-• 24 ounces sourdough or other sturdy vegan bread (either whole loaf or pre-sliced sandwich bread is fine) - I used an entire loaf of pre-sliced sourdough from Trader Joe's, about 20 slices.
+• 24 ounces sourdough or other sturdy bread (either whole loaf or pre-sliced sandwich bread is fine) - I used an entire loaf, about 20 slices.

-• 16 ounces mixed fresh berries of choice, such as blueberries, raspberries, blackberries, and sliced strawberries
+• 16 ounces mixed fresh berries - blueberries, raspberries, blackberries, and sliced strawberries

-• ⅓ cup raw or toasted walnuts or pecans, roughly chopped
+• ⅓ cup roughly chopped walnuts or pecans - raw or toasted

 Instructions

-• Preheat oven to 400 degrees.
-Line three 8-inch cake pans with parchment; let the parchment come up the sides of the pan for easy removal and to prevent sticking.
+• Preheat oven to 400°F. Line three 8-inch round cake pans with parchment.
+Let the parchment come up the sides of the pan for easy removal and to prevent sticking.

 • If starting with a whole loaf of bread, cut it into slices about 2 inches thick.
-Cut off the top crust of the breaf if it seems extra tough.
+Trim off thick or tough crust.

-• In a large, shallow dish, whisk together the milk, maple syrup, corn starch, 3 teaspoons of cinnamon, and vanilla.
-Working in batches, place 4 or 5 slices of bread in the batter, leaving them just long enough to get fully saturated.
-Lay one piece of bread in the pan, then tear other pieces before placing them in the pan, fitting them all together like a puzzle; this doesn't have to be perfect (see images). *If using pre-sliced sandwich bread, versus thicker pieces you sliced yourself, make two layers of bread in each pan.
+• In a large, shallow dish, whisk together the milk, maple syrup, cornstarch, 3 teaspoons cinnamon, and the vanilla.
+Working in batches, place 4 or 5 slices of bread in the batter, leaving them just long enough to saturate but not get soggy.
+Lay one piece of bread in the pan, then tear the other pieces as needed to fill in the gaps.
+This doesn't need to be perfect, but do make sure to fill the whole pan so the bread will hold together. *If using pre-sliced sandwich bread, versus thicker pieces, do two layers of bread in each pan.

 • Repeat this puzzle work for the other two cake pans.
 Lightly sprinkle the tops with cinnamon.
-Bake the French toast for 18 to 20 minutes or until hot in the center.
+Bake the French toast for 18 to 20 minutes or until hot in the center and slightly crisp at the edges.

-• Allow to cool in the pans for 5 to 10 minutes, then transfer to racks to cool to room temperature.
+• Let cool in the pans for 5 minutes, then transfer to racks to cool completely.

-• Place one layer of French toast on a serving plate or cake stand, and spread ½ cup yogurt on top; don't go quite all the way to the edges (except in a few spots where you want it to run down the side).
+• Place one layer of French toast on a serving plate or cake stand, and spread with ½ cup yogurt; don't go quite all the way to the edges (except in a few spots where you want drips).
 Arrange an even but somewhat sparse layer of berries on top of the yogurt (refer to photo in post).
-The berries serve as a pedestal to hold up the next layer of French toast, creating space between the layers.
-Repeat for the 2nd layer - French toast, yogurt, berries.
+The berries serve as a pedestal to hold up the next layer of French toast, creating space between the layers for visual effect.
+Repeat for the 2nd layer.

-• Place the top layer of French toast.
-Spread with additional yogurt OR use whipped coconut cream or store-bought vegan whipped topping for a more decadent option.
+• Place the 3rd French toast layer on top.
+Spread with additional yogurt OR use whipped coconut cream or store-bought whipped topping for a more decadent option.
 Decorate with berries, nuts, and coconut.
 Slice with a serrated knife, and serve with maple syrup.

 Notes

-As with standard French toast recipes, this is best made and assembled just before serving.
-Leftovers can be stored in the refrigerator for a day or two, but the bread won't taste as good as when freshly baked and layered with all the garnishes.
+Storing: As with classic French toast, this is best served fresh.
+Leftovers can be stored in the refrigerator for a day or two, but will get a little soggy from the yogurt.

 Estimated Nutrition (per serving)